insideclojure/insideclojure.github.io/_posts/2014-12-17-distinct-transducer.md

 Channels are transducible processes that can be used on arbitrarily lengthy streams of values and the internal "seen" set can thus grow without bound, potentially causing problems.
 It would be possible to build a variant of distinct that limited the size of the seen values based on maximum size, least recently seen, or some other clearing mechanism.

 Clojure 1.7 also contains a new transducer and sequence function dedupe that crunches runs of repeated values down to a single value.
 The cache in that case is just a single value so it is much safer to use with channels.

 In future posts, I'll talk about the other transducer functions in this ticket (interpose and map-indexed) which have their own interesting implementations.

+**NOTE: Thanks to Christophe Grand for pointing out a bug in the implementation used in the original version of this post.
+The patch on the ticket and this post have been updated to reflect the changes.**